Spingelhoff/fileR/README.md

 Purpose: To create a folder in the 'data' directory.
 Data should be moved into pre-existing 'data' locations.

+### create_data_folder()

+Purpose: To create a folder in the 'results' directory.
+All manipulated data should be output into the 'results' directory.

 ### list_data_files()

 Purpose: To list files in 'data' directory and optionally a sub-directory of the 'data' directory.